 James has received the two highest awards in the nation for a broadcast meteorologist.

-One is national "Broadcaster of the Year" by the National Weather Association, which he accepted in September 2012.
+One is national "Broadcaster of the Year" by the National Weather Association.
 According to the NWA, James was selected to receive the award "For his passionate dedication to serving the Central Alabama community with critical weather information for over thirty years, especially during the deadly April 27, 2011 tornado outbreak."

-James also was the winner of the AMS (American Meteorological Society) "Award for Broadcast Meteorology" in January 2013.
+James also was the winner of the AMS (American Meteorological Society) "Award for Broadcast Meteorology".
 The AMS stated he was the winner in part because of "his tireless efforts to advance the public's awareness of and engagement in the science of meteorology, particularly severe weather forecasting and response".

-James won an Emmy for best television weather anchor in the Southeast U.S. in June 2014, and was elected to the National Academy of Television Arts and Sciences Silver Circle in 2013.
-Essentially, it is the ultimate Emmy Award.
-It represents outstanding achievement spanning at least 25 years in the broadcast industry with a proven record of mentoring and community involvement.
-And, James received another Emmy for live coverage of the deadly tornado which hit Tuscaloosa on December 16, 2000.
+James has earned multiple Emmy awards over the years.
+He was elected to the National Academy of Television Arts and Sciences Silver Circle, representing outstanding achievement spanning at least 25 years in the broadcast industry with a proven record of mentoring and community involvement.

 The University of West Alabama conferred an honorary doctor of laws degree to James in 2013.

-James is in the Theta Tau professional engineering fraternity Alumni Hall of Fame, and the University of Alabama School of Communication Hall of Fame.
+James has been inducted into the Theta Tau professional engineering fraternity Alumni Hall of Fame, and the University of Alabama School of Communication Hall of Fame.

-James is the Chairman of the Board of Grandview Medical Center, serves on the Board of Southeastern Bible College, and is a member of the University of Alabama College of Communication Board of Visitors.
+James is the Chairman of the Board of Grandview Medical Center, and is a member of the University of Alabama College of Communication and Information Sciences Board of Visitors.

 In his spare time, James enjoys tennis and amateur radio.
 He earned his first ham radio license at the age of 14, and holds an extra class license.